For an Ecological Tourism!

 M&E theory was further applied and twisted in other unsuitable places, sometimes as a pretext, leading to surreal results including the Buddhist stratocracy of Burma and the hereditary dictatorship of North Korea.
 Democratic centralism may have some benefits in getting things done faster, but inadvertently leads to the extreme concentration of power, top-down policy-making and authoritarianism.
 A mixture of democratic decentralism and democratic centralism is perhaps more appropriate, depending on specific policies and geography, and progress in communication & voting technology now allows many more permutations and combinations.
 Democracy is not always guaranteed by a multi-party state, especially when most of these parties have the same basic policies and filter out the popular will, and other parties are banned.
 Democracy, rather, is facilitated by having no dominant political parties, and the people can decide directly, without intermediaries, on a wide range of issues.
 Again, this may lead to horrible results that oppress minorities.
 So (Direct) Democracy is just a tool not the goal.
 The goal is the triptych Liberté, égalité, fraternité.
 Lose one of the three and the triptych collapses.

-Cornelius Castoriadis, and other libertarian socialists, argued that the Soviet Union, and similar states, had - or ended up having - little to do with Socialism and that they quickly degenerated into bureaucratic and nepotistic stratocracies (from Gk. stratos = army), tolerated but unloved by the people, which may explain their peaceful and sudden demise when the time came.
-Interestingly enough, It could be argued that elements of that stratocracy, stripped of ideological pretexts, survive to this day and to some extent this explains the current situation in the Ukraine, on both sides of the conflict.
-Even if true, no one can dispute that progress was made in many economic sectors of actually-existing-socialism countries, or that they did not exert pressure on the capitalist West so that it also introduced progressive reforms to keep up.
-Capitalism, the West and their combination, Imperialism, also has an admirably long record of military, economic and social atrocities, including innumerable invasions and crimes against Humanity and a talent of attributing these to other causes.
-The slave trade and the atrocities, bordering on genocide, of European colonial powers (e.g. Belgian Congo, French Madagascar, French Algeria, French Indochina, German Africa) still haunt these countries but, very sadly and worryingly, not in some European countries where in the past decade neo-Nazis and assorted racists-fascists have reemerged from History's sewers.
+Cornelius Castoriadis, and other libertarian socialists, argued that the Soviet Union, and similar states, had - or ended up having - little to do with Socialist theory and that they quickly degenerated into bureaucratic and nepotistic stratocracies (from Gk. stratos = army), tolerated but unloved by the people - which may explain their peaceful and sudden demise.
+It could be argued that elements of that stratocracy, stripped of ideological pretexts, survive to this day and to some extent they led to the current situation in the Ukraine.
+No one can dispute that some progress was made in many economic sectors and in the living standards of actually-existing-socialism countries despite human rights abuses, and that they indirectly encouraged the capitalist West to introduce progressive reforms by way of competition.
+The collective West also has an admirably long record of military, economic and social atrocities, including innumerable invasions and crimes against Humanity and a talent of attributing these to various causes.
+The slave trade and the atrocities, bordering on genocide, of European colonial powers (e.g. Belgian Congo, French Madagascar, French Algeria, French Indochina, German Africa) should have still haunted these countries and encouraged them to pay hefty reparations, but instead, across Europe neo-Nazis and assorted racists and fascists are reemerging from History's sewers.

 An irony is that M&E by accurately observing and interpreting with the intention of changing the prevailing system, succeeded (via Lenin) in changing it, similarly to the Observer effect in quantum mechanics, while progressive changes were also introduced due to pressures from socialist countries and worker struggles in the West.
-To such extent, that the authorities of the East German dystopia were "forced" to build the infamous Wall (1961) - a monument of self-defeat - and then shoot all those that tried to escape the 'socialist' 'paradise'.
+To such extent, that the authorities of the East German dystopia were "forced" to build the infamous Wall (1961) - a monument of self-defeat - and then shoot all those that tried to escape from 'socialist' 'paradise'.
 Similarly, Soviet Union authorities were "forced" to crush the Hungarian Uprising (1956) and the Prague Spring (1968).
-Beyond Stalin's horrors, key reasons for the failure of the Soviet experiment include the absence of free elections, free speech, a free press, a free market, an independent judiciary, consumer good variety & quality, and, last but not least, the freedom to travel abroad!
-The collective West convincingly appeared (also through successful propaganda - Chomsky's "manufacturing consent") to offer all of these to all (certainly not in reality) which gave Gorbachev some ideas but it or he was too late.
+Beyond Stalin's horrors, the key reason for the failure of the Soviet experiment included the absence of freedom: free elections, free speech, a free press, a free market, an independent judiciary, consumer choice, and, last but certainly not least, the freedom to relocate, to travel and especially to travel abroad unless you were a spook or a member of the nomenclature and convincingly looked unlikely to escape from paradise.
+The collective West convincingly appeared (also through successful propaganda - Chomsky's "manufacturing consent") to offer all of these to the many.
+This gave Gorbachev some ideas but it or he was too late.

-The prevailing socioeconomic system of the 21st century is not exactly Capitalism, but rather post-Capitalism.
+The prevailing, global socioeconomic and financial system of the 21st century, especially due to the emergence of China and the BRICS, is not Capitalist, but rather post-Capitalist.
 It is a much evolved, improved and distant relative of the semi-barbaric, authentic Capitalism of the 19th century thanks to many things including worker's struggles, the fear of revolution, common sense and perhaps an inherent flexibility to adopt what works and abandon what does not.
 It has therefore adopted, adapted and coopted many progressive ideas, a noted offspring being the Nordic social-democratic model.
 Green New Deal politics as understood by the right-wing are another recent example of fusion and offer some controversial solutions like payments for ecosystem services, carbon offsetting, blue bonds and other financial instruments, some more useful and effective than others.
 Offsetting for one, is sold as a consolation option yet it is conceptually surreal: imagine offsetting human rights by abusing some tourism workers/communities in Thailand and treating others extra nicely in Cambodia...
 On the other hand something somewhere is better than nothing nowhere.

 Ideologies aside, pressured by the chance of a catastrophic Climate Crisis (if the science is correct and all this is not some giant conspiracy as some mad climate deniers claim), we need to act quickly.
 As the Climate Crisis is a direct result of the prevailing socieconomic system, it is clear that acting quickly also involves, irrespective of ideology, replacing/reforming/improving the current system without the old one dropping on the heads of the poorest - hence a Just Transition.
 One of the problems is that very few people know precisely how the current system works and among them only a tiny minority of them really care about improving it.
 So there is bound to be damage and suffering, as always, during the transition period, and our main concern should be to avoid a third world war in the process, especially with the way geopolitical tensions and peripheral wars are going.